Afghanistan travel advice

 Afghanistan - AVOID ALL TRAVEL

-Avoid all travel to Afghanistan due to the security situation, terrorist attacks, ongoing armed conflict, the risk of kidnapping, arbitrary arrest and detention, and the high crime rate.
+Avoid all travel to Afghanistan due to the volatile security situation, terrorist attacks, ongoing armed conflict, the risk of kidnapping, arbitrary arrest and detention, the high crime rate, and widespread violations of human rights by the de facto authorities.

 The security situation remains highly volatile and dangerous.
 If you are in Afghanistan, you should shelter in a safe place and exercise caution if you need to move to a more secure location.
 Keep in mind that you are responsible for your own safety and that of your family.

 The Embassy of Canada in Afghanistan has suspended its operations.
-The Government of Canada’s ability to provide consular assistance and other support in this country is extremely limited.
-Canadians in need of consular assistance should contact the Emergency Watch and Response Centre.
+Our ability to provide consular assistance and other support in this country is extremely limited.
+If you require consular assistance, contact the Emergency Watch and Response Centre.
+If you have successfully made your way out of the country and require consular assistance, contact the nearest Canadian government office.

-We strongly recommend that Canadians sign up with the Registration of Canadians Abroad service to receive important information.
+We strongly recommend that you sign up with the Registration of Canadians Abroad service to receive important information.

 Back to top